 - 1 Non-Editable PDF (Teacher directions that explain how to work with these digital color wheel spinners)

-- Google Drive Access Link – A link to download the wheels is located on page 2 and 3 of the PDF.)
+- Google Drive Access Link – A link to quickly access the wheels already conveniently saved in Drive and on YouTube and ready to access is located on page 3 of the PDF

-- Digital Spinner Wheels on Google Slides – 16 labeled and unlabled spinners to teach kids how to mix secondary, tertiary, complementary, split complementary, monochromatic (tints and shades), and analogous color schemes.
+- Digital Spinner Wheels on Google Slides – All the same animations, but included directly in the download.
+16 labeled and unlabeled spinners to teach kids how to mix secondary, tertiary, complementary, split complementary, monochromatic (tints and shades), and analogous color schemes.
 These wheels are not editable.
 You can not change the wording on them.